gctools-outilsgc/gccollab/README.md

 ##GCcollab

-GCcollab is a professional networking and collaborative workspace allowing people to connect and share information, leveraging the power of networking towards a more effective and efficient public service.
+[GCcollab](https://gccollab.ca/) is a professional networking and collaborative workspace allowing people to connect and share information, leveraging the power of networking towards a more effective and efficient public service.

-Hosted by the Canadian federal public service, GCcollab is open to all Canadian public servants, academics and post-secondary students, as well as partners by invitation.
+Hosted by the Government of Canada, GCcollab is open to all Canadian public servants, academics and post-secondary students, as well as partners by invitation.